matevzdemsar/Chess/README.md

 # Chess
-# I learned some Python so I decidd to make chess with it :D
+# I learned some Python so I decided to make chess with it :D